We have frequently asked questions listed below. If you're unable to find the information you need, be sure to contact

 To view your registration date, go to the Student Center on One.IU.edu.
 Under Enrollment Dates, you will see Enrollment Appointment Date.
-Click on Details to find the exact time you may begin registering.
 Make sure you don't have any holds on your account that will prevent you from registering.

 You can learn more about University College holds here.
 Make sure you know how it will impact your registration for the next term and how to release these holds.

 Don’t know if you have a hold?
 Check your Student Center on One.IU.

 To view your class permission, go to the Student Center on One.IU.edu.
-Click on the Class Permissions tab on the left.
+Click on the Enrollment tab then the Class Permissions tab on the left.
 You will need to check periodically to see if you have been granted permission.
 When you have, make sure that you enroll in the class.

 If a seat becomes available, the waitlist system will attempt to place a student into that open seat.
 The first student on the waitlist who meets the eligibility requirements will be placed into the class.
 Once you place yourself on a waitlist, it is your responsibility to monitor your waitlist status in My Class Schedule.
 Learn more here.

 During the semester, you can join our virtual drop-in Zoom room Monday–Friday, 10:00 a.m.–4:00 p.m.
 You can meet quickly with a peer advisor to answer a simple question or two about your degree, identify helpful campus resources, complete a required form, or make a change to your current class schedule.